LoomPedals/Loom-Pedals-Distribution/README.md

 3. Connect the Arduino relay box to USB.
 4. After all dependencies are installed, run the program using the command `node main.js`.

+(to do: merge these two lists)
+1. Clone repository.
+2. Obtain firebase-config.js file and place in /node directory.
+3. Open terminal and navigate to /node directory.
+4. Run npm install.
+If you don't already have AdaCAD installed, also install that.
+Run
+Switch your AdaCAD repository to the comms branch.
+Compile and run AdaCAD with ng serve.
+Open AdaCAD in your browser, open the side toolbar (">>" button) and navigate to the Settings tab.
+Click "Connect to Loom" and note the loom ID number that generates.
+Actually physically connect the loom to your computer with the USB cable.
+Open another terminal in the /node directory.
+Run node main.js ####, replacing #### with the ID number from Step 4.